woossi0/suite/docs/usermanual/source/processing/processes/vector/simplify.rst

 * The distance value is assumed to be in the same units as the feature collection.
 * This process can be applied to feature collections with linear and areal geometries.
 If the input feature collection contains points, the output feature collection will be identical to the input.
 * If the ``preserveTopology`` parameter is set to True, the process ensures that each simplified geometry has the same dimension and number of components as the input geometry.
-In particular, if the input is an areal geometry: the result will have the same number of shells and holes (rings) as the input in the same order, and the resulting rings will touch at *no more* than the number of touching points in the input (they may touch at fewer points).
+In particular, if the input is an areal geometry, the result will have the same number of shells and holes (rings) as the input and in the same order.
+The resulting rings will touch at *no more* than the number of touching points in the input (they may touch at fewer points).
-* When simplifying a layer of contiguous polygons, it is not guaranteed that they will remain contiguous after being simplified.
+* When simplifying a layer of contiguous polygons, there is no guarantee the polygons will remain contiguous after being simplified.
 Empty spaces between polygon edges may appear, or the polygons may overlap in places.
-This is seen in the image below, which shows a close up of the ``usa:states`` layer before and after being simplified.
+The following illustration demonstrates this potential side-effect, showing the ``usa:states`` layer before and after being simplified.

 .. figure:: img/simplifybefore.png